 The Leopold Conservation Award Program recognizes agricultural landowners actively committed to a land ethic.
-Working with prominent state conservation partners, Sand County Foundation presents the prestigious honor, which consists of $10,000 and a crystal award, in settings that showcase the landowners’ achievements among their peers.
+Sand County Foundation, national sponsor American Farmland Trust and several prominent state conservation partners present the prestigious honor, which consists of $10,000 and a crystal award, in settings that showcase the landowners’ achievements among their peers.

 Nominate yourself or another landowner.
 Award criteria are used by an independent panel of agricultural and conservation professionals in each state to evaluate each application for the Leopold Conservation Award.

-Sand County Foundation and its many partners and sponsors actively seek others to join this effort.
+Sand County Foundation and its many partners and sponsors, including our national sponsor American Farmland Trust, actively seek others to join this effort.
 The Leopold Conservation Award Program offers corporate sponsors or individual investors an opportunity to align themselves with outstanding agricultural families, while helping to ensure that these landowner conservationists receive the recognition they deserve.
 Our sponsors enjoy broad exposure among key target audiences of agricultural leaders, policy makers and consumers.
 Contact email@example.com for more information.

 Bring the Leopold Conservation Award to YOUR state!
 Sand County Foundation is looking to expand the Leopold Conservation Award Program into other states.
 Please contact firstname.lastname@example.org for more information.

 Get to know Leopold Conservation Award-winning families across the U.S. though this interactive map.
 The program is expanding from coast to coast as more states join this program to recognize and celebrate outstanding private land stewardship.